awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-integration-responseParameters.md

 # x\-amazon\-apigateway\-integration\.responseParameters object<a name="api-gateway-swagger-extensions-integration-responseParameters"></a>

  Specifies mappings from integration method response parameters to method response parameters\.
 Only the `header` and `body` types of the integration response parameters can be mapped to the `header` type of the method response\.
+Supported only for REST APIs\.

 **Properties**